HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 ✓ The fix: If budget is tight, choose a lower-maintenance cut (buzz cut, medium length) that looks good for 4+ weeks.
 Or use package deals to reduce per-cut cost.
 Never sacrifice appearance to save $40.

-Mistake #3: Choosing Styles Too Formal for Your Age (28%)
+Mistake #3: Choosing a Style That Feels Too Formal for Your Age

 The problem: At 23, you get a slick side part trying to look "professional" for your first job.
 You look like you're trying to be 45.
 Colleagues perceive you as lacking confidence in your youth.

 ✓ The fix: Choose age-appropriate versions of professional styles.
-Instead of traditional slick side part → modern side part with fade and texture.
-Instead of conservative short back and sides → textured crop with low fade.
-Professional ≠ old.
+Instead of a traditional slick side part, ask for a modern side part with fade and texture.
+Instead of a conservative short back and sides, try a textured crop with a low fade.
+Professional does not have to mean old.

 The problem: You see a textured crop on Instagram, bring the photo to a cheap barbershop, they cut it the same way.
 But you have straight fine hair and the model had thick wavy hair.
 Your cut looks flat and lifeless.

 ✓ The fix: Choose styles suited to YOUR hair type, not just what's trendy.
-Thick hair → needs texturizing.
-Curly hair → needs short sides.
-Straight hair → needs strategic layering.
+Thick hair usually needs texturizing.
+Curly hair often needs cleaner sides.
+Straight hair usually needs strategic layering.
 A skilled barber adapts the style to your hair.

 The problem: You get a great textured crop that your barber styled perfectly.
 Next morning, you have no idea how to recreate it.
 You use gel (wrong product) or nothing (looks unstyled).
 The cut fails.